dragonfire1119/Dragonfire1119-Membership-System/README.md

 Register Page
 ================
-This is just 3 lines of code to get a full login
+This is just 3 lines of code to get a full register page

         define("DMS_SECURITY", 1);
 		include ("app/core.php");